isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2565.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-20000
+Subscription or Leasing

 ### Support Level
+Up to 70% for SMEs <br>
+Up to 50% for non-SMEs

+### Things to Note
-Up to The Grantee shall submit the following documents for claims and verification:
+The Grantee shall submit the following documents for claims and verification:
 1. Invoice
 2. Bank statement showing payment to vendor
 3. Purchase order or signed acceptance of quotation / contract